Midwives in the United States: Training

 Before the professionalization of obstetrics and the United States government campaign to train granny midwives, granny midwives were traditionally trained through apprenticeship after being spiritually called to the profession.
 It was not uncommon for the calling to midwifery to be passed matrilineally from generation to generation or through some other family tradition.
 In such cases of apprenticeship, the midwife-in-training might serve as apprentice until her mentor retired, though this was not always the case.

 State-sponsored training and regulation of midwives took many different forms and existed to varying degrees in numerous states from the 1900s onwards.
-23,456 In Maryland in 1910, lay midwives who had in many cases been practicing for decades were required to be recognized by the state in order to practice.
+In Maryland in 1910, there were 23,456 lay midwives, who had in many cases had been practicing for decades, required to be recognized by the state in order to practice.
 They had to be able to read and write, to attend at least five confinements under supervision, and to demonstrate to the state board of health that they could attend to normal labor.
 The state also had regulatory measures which required doctors to check in after every midwife-assisted birth so that they could identify and report any infractions made by the midwives.

 Eight years later in 1918, Alabama passed a law requiring all midwives currently practicing in the state to register with the state board of health and to pass an elementary examination.
 In response to this new law, the John A. Andrew Hospital of Tuskegee University organized a training program for midwives in Macon County.
 The program aimed to prepare Macon County midwives for the examination and to equip them with some basic formalized medical training.
 The course was four weeks in length and the midwives were given lectures by hospital staff and assigned to observe birth in the hospital setting.
 Other lessons included bed making, food preparation, and cutting the umbilical cord.
 Mississippi began a similar program of training and regulation after the 1921 passage of the Sheppard-Towner Maternity and Infancy Protection Act, which provided federal funds for such midwifery training programs.
-Mississippi's training and regulation program focused on community based large meetings or “clubs” where midwives gathered for instruction by public health nurses.
-A “lead” or “president” midwife would instruct the group in the case of a nurse absence.
+Mississippi's training and regulation program focused on community based large meetings or "clubs" where midwives gathered for instruction by public health nurses.
+A "lead" or "president" midwife would instruct the group in the case of a nurse absence.
 These club meetings function as a way of initially training the midwives and then sustaining training and development, as well as places of support.